 We allow up to five Policy Owners on a Policy, and each Policy Owner will own the Policy jointly.
 When a Policy Owner dies, ownership of the Policy automatically goes to the surviving Policy Owners.
 If all Policy Owners have died, the owner of the Policy will become the estate of the last surviving Policy Owner.

 For Policies in Term Life as Superannuation, the Policy is owned by the trustee.
-For more information, please refer to section 9 of chapter 6 on page 69.
+For more information, please refer to page 71 to 76.

 Who receives the benefits of the Policy?